Vivian Tomlinson Williams: The Mid-1960s and Darrington, Washington

-In the mid-1960s Vivian Williams was a founding member of the bluegrass band 'Tall Timber Boys'.
+In the mid-1960s, Williams was a founding member of the bluegrass band 'Tall Timber Boys'.
 She thought it was okay to use the word "Boys" because Bill Monroe had used it in his band and he had a female bass player once.
 Later on, they changed the name to the 'Tall Timber Gang'.
 Williams also formed the all-female trio, White Pine Girls, just for fun in the mid-1960s with Barbara Hug on banjo and Carol Crist on guitar.

-Vivian Williams began playing bluegrass music, but then drew from Scandinavian, Celtic, and old time musical influences including a unique Northwest style of fiddling.
+Williams began playing bluegrass music, but then drew from Scandinavian, Celtic, and old time musical influences including a unique Northwest style of fiddling.
 Williams was significantly influenced by musicians in the Darrington logging and milling community northeast of Seattle.
 Several musicians with Kentucky, North Carolina, West Virginia and Tennessee roots along with a few northern European immigrants gathered to play music frequently.
-Williams describes Darrington, Washington as "an end-of-the-road kind of place back then", and they "played with a heartfeltness the two of them hadn’t found anywhere else".
-She fondly recalls a singer and guitarist, Gladys Lewis, who performed during informal stage shows.
+Williams described Darrington, Washington as "an end-of-the-road kind of place back then", and they "played with a heartfeltness the two of them hadn’t found anywhere else".

+She fondly recalled a singer and guitarist, Gladys Lewis, who performed during informal stage shows.
 The typical jam session would place the women in the kitchen cooking/gossiping while the men played music in the living room.
 According to Williams, "The women musicians rarely played or sang in public I was apparently accepted because a) I was married and therefore not a threat, b) they needed a fiddle player, and c) I was a weird hippy city girl so normal expectations didn't apply".

 There were outdoor picnics with the Tar Heel (North Carolina) folks where people would have a family table but share food with other tables.
 There would be a loosely arranged stage show, jam sessions and socializing.
 There was no dancing except when someone had too much to drink and they did a "hillbilly jig" on a picnic table.
-Williams says drinking was typically minimal because these were family oriented events.
-Missouri folk’s picnics were similar except they were held in a more remote location near Lynden, Washington with fewer outsiders attending.
+Williams says drinking was typically minimal because these were family oriented events. ệMissouri folk's picnics were similar except they were held in a more remote location near Lynden, Washington with fewer outsiders attending.